This year the Mahashivarathri is on 20th February 2012.

 While most Hindu festivals are celebrated during the day, Mahashivratri is celebrated during the night and day that come just before the new moon.
 Each new moon is dedicated to Shiva, but Mahashivratri is especially important because it is the night when he danced the 'Tandav', his cosmic dance.
 It also celebrates the wedding of Shiva and Sati, the mother divine.
 Night represents evil, injustice, ignorance, sin, violence, and misfortune.
 Tradition says that Shiva, like his symbol the new moon, appeared in order to save the world from darkness and ignorance, before the world entered complete darkness.
 Those who observe the Mahashivratri fast only break their fast the next morning, and eat the prasad offered to Shiva.
 Young girls observe the fast and worship Shiva so that he may bless them with good husbands.
 They sing devotional songs in praise of the lord, and holy texts are chanted throughout the night.
 The pandits in the temples perform the puja according to the scriptures.
 This is done four times during the night.

-On this auspicious day, I would like to dedicate to our global forum a painting named Shivasakthi.
+For this auspicious day, I would like to dedicate to our global forum a painting named ShivaSakthi.
 It is also a dedication to all the loving mother's, wife's and sisters and also to all our fellow brothers for keeping our tradition and values always high, wherever we are.

 There are many unsung heroes and these are a few among them.
 And it is also my way of tribute to the many who remain within the four walls of our own religious boundaries, who do not get to watch or listen to any of the niceties which we are blessed with.

-God bless and have a great time blogging.
+God bless and have a great time sharing good thoughts and deeds.